Squash Pest Control - Cockroach Control

 How do we remove cockroaches?

-In ridding Seattle, WA homes of cockroaches, we employ a host of efficient cockroach removal methods, such as:
+In ridding Pierce County, WA homes of cockroaches, we employ a host of efficient cockroach removal methods, such as:

 - Glue traps can be planted along the cockroach’s natural path, and trap it while it moves.
 A glue trap is efficient in that it can capture multiple cockroaches, thus getting rid of a larger problem.